Raise sunken concrete slabs by filling voids beneath driveways, sidewalks, patios, garage entries, steps, and walkways.

 Seasonal expansion and contraction

 Addressing settlement early can help reduce trip hazards, improve drainage, restore curb appeal, and limit additional movement before the slab becomes harder to repair.
+A small driveway drop, raised sidewalk edge, patio corner settlement, or garage entry issue can become more expensive when unsupported concrete keeps moving.

 Mudjacking is usually a better fit when the slab has settled but the concrete itself is still in usable condition.
 It is most helpful when the problem is loss of support beneath the slab rather than total slab failure.
+A good evaluation should look at the concrete condition, the amount of settlement, the size of any voids, how water is moving around the slab, and whether lifting the existing concrete will create a safer and more usable surface.

 If one side of a slab has settled lower than the surrounding concrete, mudjacking may help raise that section and improve the transition.
+This is common around sidewalks, driveway panels, garage entries, patios, steps, and walkways.

-"Mudjacking is one type of concrete leveling.
-Concrete leveling is the broader category, while mudjacking usually refers to lifting a slab with a pumped slurry material beneath the concrete."
+Mudjacking is one type of concrete leveling.
+Concrete leveling is the broader category, while mudjacking usually refers to lifting a slab by placing material beneath the concrete.
+Concrete lifting, concrete raising, and slabjacking are also common terms homeowners may use for similar repair needs.

-"Mudjacking may help with settled driveways, sidewalks, patios, walkways, steps, garage slab transitions, and other exterior concrete areas that are still mostly intact."
+Mudjacking may help with settled driveways, sidewalks, patios, walkways, steps, garage slab transitions, front entry areas, and other concrete surfaces that are still mostly intact.

-"The slab needs to be evaluated.
-Mudjacking is usually a better fit when the concrete is still solid but has settled because the soil beneath it lost support."
+The slab needs to be evaluated.
+Mudjacking is usually a better fit when the concrete is still solid but has settled because the soil or base beneath it lost support.
+If the concrete is badly cracked, crumbling, or unstable, replacement may be a better option.

-"Mudjacking can help raise and support the slab, but it does not automatically fix drainage, grading, downspouts, or runoff issues.
-Those conditions may need to be corrected separately."
+Mudjacking can help raise and support the slab, but it does not automatically fix drainage, grading, downspouts, or runoff issues.
+Those conditions may need to be corrected separately so water does not continue washing out support beneath the concrete.

-"Replacement may be better when the concrete is severely cracked, crumbling, badly spalled, unstable, or broken into many pieces."
+Replacement may be better when the concrete is severely cracked, crumbling, badly spalled, unstable, or broken into many pieces.
+A proper evaluation should compare the condition of the slab with the likely outcome of lifting it.